Birth, Sato Bon

 As AI absorbs the cognitive labor that once required vast numbers of workers, the workforce contracts sharply.
 Teams of fifty become teams of five.
 The rigid architecture of the 9-to-5 dissolves, replaced by something more fluid: schedules shaped by outcomes, availability, and the natural rhythms of human life instead of the clock.

-This contraction is not just a pursuit of efficiency or the trimming of costs.
+This contraction goes well beyond a pursuit of efficiency or the trimming of costs.
 It represents a fundamental reconfiguration in the very structure and meaning of human work and life.

-For those who do not wish, or need, to labor in the old sense, they may now pursue such freedom without the ancient penalties of unemployment: the stigma of idleness, poverty, the loss of dignity that once attended enforced leisure.
+Those who no longer need to labor in the old sense can now pursue that freedom without the old penalties; the stigma of idleness, the poverty, the loss of dignity that once came with enforced leisure.

-Instead, society, enriched by the surplus created through AI and machines, will provide the material security that frees the many to cultivate what has ever distinguished the civilized soul from the surviving organism: the arts of contemplation, the creation of beauty, the pursuit of wisdom, the deepening of human bonds, and the transmission of culture to the next generation.
+Instead, the surplus AI creates could free people to pursue what distinguishes the civilized life from survival mode: the arts of contemplation, the creation of beauty, the pursuit of wisdom, the deepening of human bonds, and the transmission of culture to the next generation.

 But this vision rests on a condition that history has rarely honored: that the surplus gets shared.